elixirbeats/abletoolz/README.md

 `--check-plugins` Checks plugin VST paths and verifies they exist. **Note**: When loading a set, if Ableton finds the same plugin name in a different path it will automatically fix any broken paths the next time you save your project.
-This command attempts to find missing VSTs and show an updated path if it finds one that Ableton will most likely load.
+This command attempts to find missing VSTs and if it finds a name match it's most likely Ableton will load it fine.
 Mac Audio Units/AU are not stored with paths, just plugin names.
 Mac OS is not supported for this yet.
 `/Library/Audio/Plug-Ins/Components`.